ktullavik/freebsd/README.md

   * Trade flexibility, legacy and compatibility for simplicity.

-  * Redesign the file system hierarchy, focusing on the unwitting, lazy minded,\
+  * Redesign the file system hierarchy, focusing on the unwitting and lazy minded,\
     and those who like it clean.

   * Introduce modern languages.
 Deprecate C++.
 Replace usage of sh and make for\
-    elaborate systems.
+    implementing elaborate systems.

   * A single and highly integrated desktop environment.